Child/Adult Abuse & Neglect Hotline: 805-654-3200

 Opting Out of Extended Foster Care

-Emerging adults who choose not to participate in Extended Foster Care will exit the system, but they may choose to enter the program in the future by contacting the Coordinator for the Extended Foster Care program [link to contact listing] or completing the Extended Foster Care Program Re-Entry Agreement.
+Emerging adults who choose not to participate in Extended Foster Care will exit the system, but may choose to enter the program in the future by contacting the Coordinator for the Extended Foster Care program or by completing the Extended Foster Care Program Re-Entry Agreement.

 The resources listed below are available to any county resident and may also be accessed by emancipated and foster youth.